youjmi/PorfolioSubmission/README.md

-Each of my works have an option to view my Github code and an option to view my deployed WebPages where the user will be able to interact.
-From left to right, I present my most recent accomplishment!
-It was my first project with my group.
-We have come up with an original concept of Tarot Card Readings and Horoscopes.
+Each of my works have an option to view my Github code and an option to view my deployed WebPages where the user will be able to interact with what I have created.
+From left to right, I present my most recent accomplishment, my first Project!

+Ace of Pentacles is our first project that we have successfully created.
+We think it is completely original and complex.
+This project is a Horoscrope/Tart Card Reading website with various JS equations that help us randomize 70+ different cards.

 Project 1: Ace of Pentacles: https://youjmi.github.io/AceOfPentacles/

+I would like to

 The second work is my Random Password Generator which was my first assignment that I am most proud of!